Group photo April 2025: Mohammed Jamali, Lee Fielding, Xueyuan Li, Huize Zheng, Jian Tang, Ayesha Patel, Laila Al Saihati.

 Huize's project will focus on the preparation of nanogels which incorporate fluorescent motifs.

 After completing her MSc in Medical Microbiology at the University of Manchester, Beth worked on an Medical Research Council funded PhD in the Department of Materials looking at development of rapid diagnostic techniques for the detection of bacterial DNA in clinical samples.
-She passed her PhD viva in 2023 and, to-date, her work has been published in Journal of Materials Chemistry B and Biomacromolecules
+She passed her PhD viva in 2023 and, to-date, her work has been published in Journal of Materials Chemistry B and Biomacromolecules.
+Following her PhD she took up a role as a Scientific Officer in the Department for Science, Innovation and Technology.

 Group photo August 2023: Lee Fielding, Ruiling Du, Haoyang Pan, Zhidong Luo, Elisabeth Trinh, Qi Yue, Xueyuan Li, Marcell Haselwood.